-The origins and history of the current practice, to repeat the verse and read זכר with a double segol, are summarized in a 1998 article by Yosef Peretz on a Bar Ilan website, based on the work of M. Breuer and Y. Penkower.
+The origins and history of what has become common practice, to repeat the verse and read זכר with a double segol, are summarized in a 1998 article by Yosef Peretz on a Bar Ilan website, based on the work of M. Breuer and Y. Penkower.

 The story is briefly as follows:

-The Radak was the first to testify to seeing both zaykher ("five dots") zekher ("six dots") in various biblical manuscripts.
+Radak is the first to make the claim to have seen both zaykher ("five dots") zekher ("six dots") in various biblical manuscripts.